sofiayem/rtd-doc-tests/docs/source/integration.rst

 **Performance**

 * A simplistic rate limiter is implemented for light material nodes, so they reject incoming requests when the number of pending requests reaches a certain limit.
 This results in an exponential backoff on our benchmark tool -- the retry interval increases exponentially.
-* The rate limiter does not consider the request's origin.
+* The rate limiter does not consider the request origin.
 So, when a user puts an excessive load on the network, other users may suffer.

 **Application level**